silverbulletmd/silverbullet/website/Space Lua.md

 end
 ```

 Each `space-lua` block has its own local scope.
-However, following Lua semantics, when functions and variables are not explicitly defined as `local` they will be available globally across your [[Spaces|space]].
+However, following Lua semantics, when functions and variables are not explicitly defined as `local` they will be available globally across your [[Space|space]].
 This means that the `adder` function above can be used in any other page.

 Since there is a single global namespace, it is good practice to manually namespace functions using the following pattern: